-A. Postgraduate Certificate in Management and Leadership
+A. Post-graduate Certificate and Post-graduate Diploma in Management and Leadership

 In completing this course, and achieving the associated award, a diligent student should be able to:

 - ILO 1.
 Articulate a critical awareness of the global environment within which organisations operate and the socio-cultural, political, institutional, managerial, technical and ethical ambiguities and risks that this gives rise to. - ILO 2.
 Demonstrate appropriate and flexible qualities of leadership.
 Critically evaluate their personal strengths, weaknesses and preferences when working with others or leading them. - ILO 3.
 Exhibit a critical, conceptual understanding of the main areas of management and a systematic knowledge of the relevant literature. - ILO 4.
 Critically analyse and creatively manage the career development of themselves and others.